ste920ven/inSync/README.md

 >inSync is an application that attempts to keep mp3 playback synced across numerous users and devices.
 There is currently a web version and an Android version.

+>>Compatible with Google Chrome and Safari

+>>Not compatible with Firefox

 Hosted on: http://ml7.stuyc.org:4444 <br>
 Android APK: https://github.com/stuycs-softdev/inSync/tree/master/inSync